Board of Trustees Bios

-A business leader with more than 30 years of corporate experience, Mr. Epps oversees and implements policies to help small businesses and large corporations thrive.
-Under his leadership, the Commerce Department coordinates activities along commercial corridors with small businesses and entrepreneurs, major real estate development projects, and large-scale business attraction and retention efforts, as well as efforts to increase minority-owned business contracting opportunities.
+Harold previously served as the Director of Commerce at the City of Philadelphia for the duration of Mayor Kenney’s first term.
+As Director of Commerce, he helped to coordinate activities along neighborhood commercial corridors with small businesses and entrepreneurs, major real estate development projects, large-scale business attraction and retention efforts, as well as efforts to increase minority-owned business contracting opportunities.

 Mr. Epps holds a bachelor’s degree in Business/Commerce from North Carolina Central University and an MBA from Western New England University.

 Chekemma Fulmore-Townsend is the president of the Hamilton Family Charitable Trust (HFCT).
 Ms. Fulmore-Townsend oversees planning, implementation, and management of the HFCT philanthropic grantmaking in the Philadelphia, Newport, RI and Palm Beach County, FL markets.
 She also serves as the organization’s senior executive responsible for strategic planning, budgeting and community outreach.
 She will report directly to the HFCT Board of Directors.

 Most recently, Ms. Fulmore-Townsend served as president and CEO of the Philadelphia Youth Network, an organization that works to prepare young people for academic achievement, economic opportunity and personal success.
 As a leader, Ms. Fulmore-Townsend seeks to inspire passion, commitment and collaboration.